"I don't know much, but I know one thing: the ordinary life isn't for me."

 TL;DR: Why Shaan Puri is an Enneagram Type 7

 • The movement is the tell.
-Nine countries before high school, serial ventures as an adult, and a philosophy that treats "safety" as a serial killer of ambition.
+Nine countries before high school, serial ventures as an adult, a philosophy that treats "safety" as a serial killer of ambition.

 • The anti-hustle hustler.
-Calls himself lazy, works in lion-like sprints, and quietly runs a $25M baby brand nobody in his audience knows about.
+Calls himself lazy, works in lion-like sprints, quietly runs a $25M baby brand nobody in his audience knows about.

 He never went to medical school.

 Then Bebo.
 Birch had bought the company back out of bankruptcy for $1 million, down from the $850 million AOL originally paid.
 Shaan led the revival through multiple pivots before landing on esports tournaments.
 In 2019, Twitch acquired Bebo for $25 million.
-Shaan had significant equity.

-The real shift came when he stopped trying to be the thing he was B+ at and started doing the thing he was A+ at: communicating.
+The shift came when he stopped trying to be the thing he was B+ at and started doing the thing he was A+ at: communicating.
 The podcast.
 The tweets.
 The newsletters.
 The writing.
 He didn't discover his talent.
 He stopped forcing the wrong one.

 What is Shaan Puri's Personality Type?